timreichen/Bundler/README.md

 #### Optimization

-Bundler will minify code with the `--optimize` option.
+Bundler will minify code with the `--optimize` option using `JSON.stringify` without spaces.

 ### Webmanifest

 Webmanifest files are specially treated `json` files and src properties in `icons` are extracted as dependencies.

 ```html
 <!-- src/index.html -->